milahose/contacts-manager/README.md

 #### Dependency installation

-During the time building this project, you'll need development dependencies of which run on Node.js, follow the steps below for setting everything up (if you have some of these already, skip to the next step where appropriate):
+In order to get started, you'll need development dependencies of which run on Node.js, follow the steps below for setting everything up (if you have some of these already, skip to the next step where appropriate):

 1. Download and install [Node.js here](https://nodejs.org/en/download/) for Windows or for Mac.
 2. Install Firebase CLI on the command-line with `npm install -g firebase-tools`